TrashMob-eco/TrashMob/README.md

 1. Styling
 1. Fix welcome user message (need to get username from claims)
 1. Fix issue with being able to click login button twice which crashes ui
-1. Event details page doesn't render (routing issue?)
-1. Fix edit event rendering
+1. Fix issue with AddEvents auth
 1. The Date Picker on the Add Event page needs to be replaced with a DateTime Picker that works
 1. Get Access token and pass to web apis
 1. Add authorization and scopes to web apis